Unraveling Crime: An Insight into Criminal Behaviour and Psyche

-From the Columbine High School massacre, 1999 in the U.S to the Nirbhaya Gang Rape, 2012, in India, crimes of such gravity have further increased.
+From the Columbine High School massacre in 1999 in the U.S. to the Nirbhaya Gang Rape in 2012, in India, crimes of such gravity have further increased.
 In the Columbine High School Massacre, the perpetrators, two twelfth-grade students, murdered 12 students and one teacher.
 Ten students were killed in the school library, where the pair subsequently committed suicide.
 At the time, it was the deadliest school shooting in U.S. history.

 Since the devastating massacre at Columbine High School on April 20, 1999, the United States has seen more than 230 school shootings, not including ones at colleges or universities, according to data from the Washington Post.
 On the other hand, in India, if more than 68 girls and women were raped every day in 2012, the number increased to 91.38 in 2018, according to the NCRB data.
 The total number of rape cases recorded in 2018 was 33,356, despite the provision of the death penalty.

 “Tempting as it may be to impose draconian punishments on those who carry out such monstrous acts, we must not allow ourselves to commit further violations.
 The main argument being made for the death penalty is for it to deter rape – but in fact, there is no evidence that the death penalty deters crime more than other forms of punishment.”
 Michelle Bachelet, UN Human Rights Chief, said in a statement.

 Punishments have limited the increase in the number of crimes, but the rate is still high.
 Despite the provisions of life imprisonment and the death penalty for some crimes, there is growth.
 This makes us ask the question – what makes a person criminal?
 Whether criminals are born or made?
 Are there any external factors?
 What causes a specific individual to break a social sanction or a law?